Homes for Sale in Blue Bell PA

 Anytime is a Great Time to Buy a Home in Blue Bell PA!

-Blue Bell is a community located within Whitpain Township in central Montgomery County, PA and is commonly associated with the 19422 US Postal Service zip code area.
+Blue Bell PA is a community located within Whitpain Township in central Montgomery County, PA and is commonly associated with the 19422 US Postal Service zip code area.
 The community is known for its large executive-style homes, shopping facilities, small businesses, and major business parks.
-It is one of the most affluent areas in the Philadelphia northwestern suburbs and in July 2005, Money magazine ranked Blue Bell number 14 on its list of the “100 Best Places to Live in the United States”.
-In addition to Whitpain Township, the Blue Bell Homes for Sale area includes parts of Lower Gwynedd Township, Worcester Township, Plymouth Township, Whitemarsh Township, and East Norriton Township.
-Per the 2010 census, the population of Blue Bell was 6,067.
+Niche.com 2020 best places to live ranked Blue Bell 12th out 711 best suburbs to live in Pennsylvania.
+In addition to Whitpain Township, the Blue Bell PA area includes parts of Lower Gwynedd Township, Worcester Township, Plymouth Township, Whitemarsh Township, and East Norriton Township.
+Niche.com 2020, states the population of Blue Bell as 6,212.

 Brief History Around Blue Bell